 For an extra layer of insulation, consider the Duck Brand Indoor Insulator Kit.
 It's easy to install, reusable, and includes enough material to cover five 3x5 windows.
 This kit offers an additional barrier against energy loss, ensuring lower energy bills both in the short and long term.

 One of the most common areas where heat escapes is around your doors, even when they’re shut.
-Our best fix is to add weatherstripping to doors leading outside, to the basement, or attic is a simple DIY upgrade that stops drafts and improves energy efficiency.
+Our best fix is to add weatherstripping to doors leading outside, to the basement, or to the attic is a simple DIY upgrade that stops drafts and improves energy efficiency.

-Movement in your doors while closed or seeing daylight around the frame can indicate gaps.
-By applying weatherstripping around the door frame and installing a door sweep at the bottom, you can seal out the cold air that often seeps in.This affordable improvement not only enhances comfort during the winter months but also helps retain cool air in the summer, reducing both heating and cooling costs.
+Movement in your doors, while closed or seeing daylight around the frame, can indicate gaps.
+By applying weatherstripping around the door frame and installing a door sweep at the bottom, you can seal out the cold air that often seeps in.
+This affordable improvement not only enhances comfort during the winter months but also helps retain cool air in the summer, reducing both heating and cooling costs.

-According to the U.S. Department of Energy, selecting the right weatherstripping materia is key.
+According to the U.S. Department of Energy, selecting the right weatherstripping material is key.
 Opt for durable options like reinforced vinyl, foam, or silicone, which can withstand temperature fluctuations, friction, and the daily wear of opening and closing doors.
 These materials are highly effective in sealing gaps between the door and frame, preventing energy loss and ensuring your home stays efficient.

 Proper weatherstripping can prevent up to 40% of your home’s energy loss, while also protecting against moisture that could lead to mold and structural damage.